 client_canceled

 Good.
-Google will not get their iPhone 8 anymore and step 5 is complete.
+Google won’t get their iPhone 8 anymore and step 5 is complete.

 Summary

-It is exciting to think about the potential uses for this easy-to-use API.
+It’s exciting to think about the potential uses for this easy-to-use API.
 Ordering flowers and having them instantly shipped to your apartment while cutting out all the messy delivery middleware?
 Having hipster bike couriers bring artisanal craft beer?
-All this is going to be possible with UberRUSH!
+All this is going to be possible with UberRUSH.
 Farewell, Spoonrocket!👻